margglee/lyricsAnalysisTS/README.md

 # lyricsAnalysisTS
-Using Python and SQL to analyze Taylor Swift Lyrics (Summer 2019)
+Using Python and SQL to analyze Taylor Swift Lyrics (Summer 2019) at https://margglee.github.io/lyricsAnalysisTS/

 Also uses JavaScript, CSS and HTML for the web interface